 - In an episode of Happy Days, Joanie reveals that her mouse got eaten by Jenny's snake.

 - The Cancer Puppy scene from The Magicians.
 There's a puppy which is actually over 100 years old and magically kept puppy-sized, and it's riddled with cancer.
 Quentin is trying to figure out a spell to save his dad with cancer, and tests out a spell on the puppy and the puppy dies.
 It's funny in a sort of Crosses the Line Twice way.
 Also, Alice uses a kitten as a sort of early warning system while she's being chased by a monster.
 Whenever the monster gets close to her while she has the kitten, the kitten explodes.
 It's funny in a sort of Bloody Hilarious way.

 - Married... with Children: "Requiem for a Dead Briard" has the family (or at least Kelly) grieving Buck's death via hit by a car.
-While she is hysterical and inconsolable, Buck is in heaven "on trial" with a cat as a judge and Ben Stein as a bailiff dressed like a chicken and the rest of the family crack jokes.
-Even at one point when Kelly says that he didn't know how to roll over and play dead, Al quips "until now".
+While she is hysterical and inconsolable, Buck is in heaven "on trial" with a cat that hates him as a judge and Ben Stein as a bailiff dressed like a chicken and the rest of the family crack jokes.
+Even at one point when Marcy says that Buck didn't know how to roll over and play dead, Al quips "until now".

 - The famous 'Dead Parrot' sketch from Monty Python's Flying Circus, which plays a pet owner's attempt to return his dead-on-arrival parrot for laughs.